- St. Stephen’s Certificate

 *courses specific to the Youth Ministry Concentration

-The directed-praxis courses of the Youth Ministry Concentration are offered in the spring semester of each year (Units II, IV, and VI) and will generally address a particular need in the area of Youth Ministry.
-They will include a proposal submitted for approval to the Chair of the Department of Youth Ministry and the Praxis Mentor; the directed Praxis itself; and a Praxis paper with supporting detail.
+The directed-project courses of the Youth Ministry Concentration are offered in the spring semester of each year (Units II and IV) and will generally address a particular need in the area of Youth Ministry.
+They will include a proposal submitted for approval to the Chair of the Department of Youth Ministry and the Projects Director; the directed Project itself; and a Project paper with supporting detail.

-- Extended Teen Ministry Outreach praxis, including preparing teens, implementing praxis and debriefing teens
+- Extended Teen Ministry Outreach project, including preparing teens, implementing the project, and debriefing teens

 - Designing, building and training a Parish Youth Ministry Team